CMALG/DDNSUpdater/README.md

 ```

-### If you want to update you ip one more than one service just copy&paste the marked respective codeblock
+### If you want to update your ip on more than one service just copy&paste the ipv4 or ipv6 block